 To access the application, visit Memorial Hermann's career opportunities.
 (The PT residency application may not be available on the website until the end of January).

 RF-PTCAS application should be completed online and application fee should be received by the deadline for consideration.

-Interviews will be scheduled in January of each year.
+Interviews will be scheduled in January/February of each year.
+The exact date will be communicated with the applicant.

 Didactic training begins end of June.
 Clinical training begins the first week of July.
 Specific start dates will be communicated to the resident in the acceptance letter.